numpy/user-survey-2020-details/site/content/2021/biggest_impact.md

 To conclude the survey, we asked participants to share their thoughts on what changes to NumPy would have the most significant impact for them as users.

-Note: CSV versions of these text responses can be found in the supplemental text public use data file.
-[INSERT LINK]

 ## Biggest Impact

 We asked survey participants the following question: